Houston vs. SMU NCAA Football Odds, Plays and Insights | October 30, 2021

 - The Cougars and their opponents score an average of 54.9 points per game, 7.6 fewer than Saturday's total.

-- The 62.5-point total for this game is 4.3 points below the 66.8 points per game average total in Mustangs games this season.
+- The 62.5-point over/under for this game is 4.3 points below the 66.8 points per game average total in Mustangs games this season.

 Houston Stats and Trends

-- Houston is 4-2 against the spread and 6-0 overall this season when the team puts up more than 22.7 points.
+- When Houston records more than 22.7 points, it is 4-2 against the spread and 6-0 overall.

-- When Houston amasses over 396 yards, the team is 3-0 against the spread and 3-0 overall.
+- Houston is 3-0 against the spread and 3-0 overall when the team picks up over 396 yards.

 - The Cougars have seven giveaways this season, while the Mustangs have 10 takeaways .